‘VICE’:

 Willem Dafoe, No Portal da Eternidade

-Rami Malek, Bohemian Rhapsody (Vencedor)
+Malek, Bohemian Rhapsody (Vencedor)

 Viggo Mortensen, Green Book: O Guia